SuryaThiru/A4/readme.md

 10. Added a method `getFileName` in the `ImageUtil` as a utility method.
 11. Added a method `calculateHistogram` in `AbstractImage`.
 12. `IMEApplication` is changed to handle running the application using script (command line arguments), terminal commands & GUI.
+13. Added a class for constants for readability and to remove magic numbers/strings in view `Identifiers`

 # Citation :